Health and Safety

 Risk assessment ・ Hazard prediction activities

-・ Seminar for upskilling on causal analysis and measure planning for work accidents
+・ Seminar for upskilling on causal analysis and measure planning for work-related accidents

-・ Session for sharing causes and preventative measures in work accident cases related to machinery operation
+・ Session for sharing causes and preventative measures in work-related accident cases related to machinery operation

 Emergency response ・ Training on operation of fire hydrants and fire alarm equipment

-・ Training on use and cautionary points regarding AEDs, and CPR
+・ Training on use and cautionary points regarding AEDs, and emergency life-saving procedures

-As a result of these initiatives, in the FY2024 JT Group Employee Engagement Survey, over 80% of employees responded “I feel appropriate measures are taken at my workplace to prevent injuries and illnesses”.
+As a result of these initiatives, in the FY2025 JT Group Employee Engagement Survey, over 80% of employees responded “I feel appropriate measures are taken at my workplace to prevent injuries and illnesses”.

 For information on JTI initiatives, please refer to here.